-This 16-day tour takes you from Luang Prabang, the remote ancient mountain capital of Laos, to Cambodia's bustling Phnom Penh, and the fabulous temples of Angkor
+This fascinating and varied tour takes you from the remote ancient mountain capital of Laos - Luang Prabang - to Cambodia's bustling Phnom Penh, and the fabulous temples of Angkor

 16-day Laos and Cambodia tour

-An unforgettable tour of some of the best known, plus rarely visited sites Indochina has to offer -.A wide variety of stunning Asian landscapes, UNESCO World Heritage Sites, ancient ruins, vibrant contemporary street life and local markets, plenty of friendly locals, and lashings of wonderful Southeast Asian cuisine (tarantulas not compulsory!).
+An unforgettable tour of some of the best-known, plus rarely visited sites Indochina has to offer including a wide variety of stunning landscapes, UNESCO World Heritage Sites, ancient ruins, vibrant contemporary street life and local markets, plenty of friendly locals, and lashings of wonderful Southeast Asian cuisine.

 Here's an idea of what you can expect to do and see day-to-day.

-Day 1 - Luang Prabang - arrival and Mekong boat cruise
+Day 1 - Luang Prabang - Mekong boat cruise

 Arrival in Luang Prabang.
-Time to relax before an afternoon boat trip up the picturesque Mekong River.
-Visit the village of Ban Muang Keo for a short trek to reach the mysterious Pak Ou Caves, crammed with thousands of gold lacquered Buddha statues of various shapes and sizes left by pilgrims.
+Time to relax before an afternoon boat trip up the picturesque Mekong River to Muang Keo village from where a short hike takes us to the famous Pak Ou cave temples – overlooking the river and filled with thousands of ancient gold lacquered Buddha statues.

 Airport transfers are included if you purchase the 'with flights' package.